-11. Behavioral Health (BH) Workforce Development
+12. Behavioral Health (BH) Workforce Development

-Dane County should adopt BH workforce development as a priority.
+Adopt BH workforce development as a priority.
 Particular focus should be on attracting and supporting those from Black, Indigenous, and People of Color (BIPOC) and queer and trans BIPOC (QTBIPOC) populations, to careers within BH.
 Dane County should implement The National CLAS Standards which are a set of 15 action steps intended to advance health equity, improve quality, and help eliminate health care disparities

-12. Cost Offsets and Reinvestment Opportunities
+13. Cost Offsets and Reinvestment Opportunities

 When Dane County's BH crisis response system is further optimized, analyze the resulting cost offsets and reinvest those cost offsets to further address the BH clinical and support service continuum and the social determinants of health.
-It is anticipated that Dane County will experience reductions in arrests, detention, ED, and hospital utilization; and therefore the reinvestment of those savings can further buildout community-based services and supports.
+Dane County will experience reductions in arrests, detention, ED, and hospital utilization; and therefore the reinvestment of those savings can further buildout community-based services and supports.
 This requires providing intensive levels of community-based care, such as peer-run crisis respite, Assertive Community Treatment (ACT) teams, Intensive Outpatient (IOP), and supportive housing, supported education and employment to address the social determinants of health and system inequities.